IOCOTech/React-Native-Framework/README.md

 * Instead of pushing to main, push to the branch you created in step for using the following command: `git push -u origin <name of your branch>`
 7. #### Submit your pull request
-* At this point, you can go to the original repository and create a pull request for one of the maintainers of the project to approve
+* At this point, you can go to your forked repository and create a pull request for one of the maintainers of the project to approve
 > 💡***NOTE*** If you want to keep your local fork up to date with the latest changes as per the original repository,
 > run the following command `git pull upstream main`